tldr-pages/tldr/pages/linux/yetris.md

 `q`

-- Show help during the game:
+- Show the help during the game:

 `h`